 You can integrate all Amazon services with the AWS CloudFront application.
 All of them can be accessed from the same console and accelerated by using AWS CloudFront features.

 Improving the speed and performance of your website means improving customer experiences and, as a result, significantly increasing sales.
 This task could be completed efficiently and quickly with the help of Amazon CloudFront.
-So, don’t make it longer and make use of Amazon CloudFront for Speed and Performance Optimization of your Magento Store.
+So, don’t make it longer and make use of Amazon CloudFront for Speed Optimization of your Magento Store.